mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

   cut -f 2 -d"," < Traffic_Violations.csv | cut -f3 -d'/' | sort -u
   ```

-You could try to fix bad fields, you can drop those rows entirely, or you can
+When you encounter problems like this, you can try to fix the bad fields, you
-code around the problems later.
-For this study, I added `WHERE` clauses to my
+can drop those rows entirely, or you can code around the problems later.
+You
-SQL queries when I knew there were data problems.
+will need to decide what's best based on your data and the questions you want to
+answer.

 ### File format issues

 The input file is a csv file.
 That could mean 'character separated values' or
 'comma separated values'.

-In this file, commas supposed to be reserved characters that separate the fields
+In the traffic violations file, commas are supposed to be reserved characters
-in each row.
-That didn’t happen.
-Commas are used within fields as normal
+that separate the fields in each row.
+But, commas are used within fields as
-punctuation and as field separators.
-Even worse, the use of commas within fields
+normal punctuation and as field separators.
+Even worse, the use of commas within
-is inconsistent.
+fields is inconsistent.

-That makes parsing the file tricky.
-For example, in some rows the subagency
+The different usage makes parsing the file tricky.
+For example, in some rows the
-(usually a geographic designation) sometimes has a comma in its name.
+subagency (usually a geographic designation) sometimes has a comma in its name.
-Geographic coordinates are sometimes reported as "(latitude, longitude)".
+Sometimes it doesn't.
+Geographic coordinates are sometimes reported as
+"(latitude, longitude)".
+Sometimes they aren't.

 There are other problems too.
-Many rows are too sparse, missing values in lots
+Many rows are sparse.
+They are missing values in
-of their fields.
-Instead of guess what should be there, I dropped rows that are
+lots of their fields.
+Instead of trying to guess what should be there, the data
-too sparse.
+cleaning script drops rows that are too sparse.

 This is the [Python script](./fix-and-load.py) that cleans the data and uploads
 it to the SQLite database.
-Cleanup drops about 1800 rows, a little less than 1%
+Altogether the cleanup step drops about 1800 rows, a
-of the total.
+little less than 1% of the total.

 ## Explore the data, set a date range

-The data cleaning step shows problem with the date field.
-Dates are an important
+The data cleaning step reveals some problems with the date field.
+Dates are an
-element of this study, so it is important to handle the date field carefully.
+important element of this study, so it is important to handle the date field
+carefully.

-**NOTE**: There is a new csv file now, unfortunately it has new problems.
-The
+**NOTE**: As of March 2025, there is a new csv file.
+Unfortunately, the new file
-discussion here follows the data in the old file.
+has new problems.
+The discussion here follows the data in the old file.

 ### Set bounds

 What should the upper and lower bounds be for the date field?

-The last data update is in 2015.
-That sets an upper bound for the dates.
+The file metadata says the last data update is in 2015.
+That sets an upper bound
+for the dates.

 To find the lower bound, run a `SELECT` query to check the possible values, then
-choose a year that has a significant number of tickets to avoid noise.
+choose a year that has a significant number of tickets and ignore earlier years

-At the lower end of the range, the number of rows per year drops off sharply
-before 1994.
-There are still significant numbers in the early 1990s.
-I set an
-arbitrary cut off at 1990.
-The study period runs from 1990 to 2015.
+to avoid noise.

 ```sql
 SELECT year, count(year) FROM alldata GROUP BY year;